Artemis delayed: How long did it take NASA to launch the first space shuttle in comparison?

-On Monday, NASA's first attempt to launch the Artemis 1 test flight ended in a scrub after one of four RS-25 rocket engines was not cooling properly.
-The space agency moved forward with a new game plan during another launch attempt on Saturday.
+NASA's first attempt to launch the Artemis 1 test flight in August ended in a scrub after one of four RS-25 rocket engines was not cooling properly.
+The space agency moved forward with a new game plan during another launch attempt days later.
 However, that also ended in a scrub due to technical issues.

 The last time NASA had a rocket powerful enough for lunar missions was the Saturn V during the Apollo program, which was last launched in 1973.

 Less than a decade after Saturn V’s last mission, NASA began launching a new reusable vehicle under the Space Shuttle Program.
 The program’s approval happened while astronaut John Young was walking on the moon during Apollo 16 in 1972.

 Challenges for inaugural flights of space shuttle and SLS

 STS-1 was the first time NASA launched a new spacecraft on its maiden voyage with a crew onboard.
 The orbiter required a crew to fly.
 NASA’s new human spacecraft Orion can fly autonomously.
 That’s why NASA is conducting the Artemis 1 test flight without astronauts before flying a crew, possibly next year.

 STS-1’s original launch date was targeted for November 1979, but it didn't launch for another two years, according to NASAspaceflight.com.